guisselacp/get-lost-peru/README.md

 A copy of the original repository can be made through GitHub.
 Please follow the below steps to fork this repository:

 1. Navigate to GitHub and log in.
-2. Once logged in, navigate to this repository using this link [FreeFido Repository](https://github.com/).
+2. Once logged in, navigate to this repository using this link [GetLostPeru Repository](https://github.com/guisselacp/get-lost-peru).
 3. Above the repository file section and to the top, right of the page is the '**Fork**' button, click on this to make a fork of this repository.
 4. You should now have access to a forked copy of this repository in your Github account.
 5. Follow the above Django Project Steps if you wish to work on the project.